-Participation: Participation will be based on 10 grades coming from class mini reviews with student participation.
-Presence in class will guarantee a full grade for the mini reviews.
-The lowest participation grade will be dropped before the final participation grade is calculated.
+Participation: Participation will be based on lecture attendance.
+Each student is entitled to one unjustified absence.

 Labs: Laboratory exercises will be conducted during recitations.
 Attendance is required.
 Students should read through each lab and be prepared PRIOR to the lab session.
 It is the responsibility of each student to turn in the required laboratory exercise at the beginning of class on the due date.
 All lab exercises must be completed INDIVIDUALLY, although working in groups is encouraged.

-Exams: There will be three exams (two midterms and a final).
-Material presented in lecture and/or lab, is fair game for the exams.
+Exams: There will be four exams (three midterms and a final).
+Material presented in lecture and/or lab is fair game for the exams.
+Exams, including the final, are mostly non-cumulative but questions about some important themes/concepts will present in more than one exam.
+These themes/concepts will be clearly communicated to the class prior to exams.
 Make-up exams are only allowed in the event of a documented emergency or through PRIOR consent of the instructor.
+All exams will take place at the regular lecture room.
+Midterm exams occur during regular lecture hours and the final exam will take place in the regular lecture room on Friday, April 29 from 12:00 to 1:45 PM.